sunel/laravel-layout/README.md

 * Caching

-This package supports caching out of the box and its simple too.
+This package supports caching out of the box.

-One is to add cache lifetime to the block class and provide the cache id.
+ Add cache lifetime to the block class and provide the cache id.
 You also set the cache group and tag through CONSTANTS so that they can be cleared using it.

 ```php